Brink Left-Foot-Forward Asymmetrical Surfboard

 “The Brink philosophy, often articulated in a language all of its own, is about helping you 'surf the way that you stand’”

-As for this particular board, it’s “essentially very simple” — this is how he seems to characterise all his surfboards, however complex they may appear.
+As for this particular board, it’s “essentially very simple”, which is how he seems to characterise all his surfboards, however complex they may appear.
 “The distribution of foam is well balanced, yet the twisted curve in the rocker is where fitting turns into wave shapes will be rewarding.
 Imagine longer flowing lines on softer waves with a flexy single fin up forward in the box.
 Now for a more vertical approach in the same board, with a balanced tri-fin set up, one can surf more into the exit rocker and define more precise lines as desired.”

 My mind snagged on “twisted curve in the rocker”; after thinking about it for a moment I guessed that this meant there would be more rocker on the toe side and less on the heel side.
 “That twist orientation is correct for the aft section but spirals into a reverse balance forward," said Donald.
 "It’s usually better simply saying it’s twisted than isolating one part of the craft's curve.
 Too much info.
 Ha ha.”
 One wonders what a board that wasn't "essentially very simple" would look like.